amplitude/experiment-js-client/README.md

-# Javascript Client (Browser) SDK for Skylab
+# Javascript Client (Browser) SDK for Experiment

 ## Overview

-This is the Javascript client (web browser) SDK for Skylab, Amplitude's experimentation and feature management platform.
+This is the Javascript client (web browser) SDK for Experiment, Amplitude's experimentation and feature management platform.

 ## Browser Compatibility